Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/about/_index.md

 Although I write "family friendly", life contains many harsh or sad elements.
 The Saga of Life wouldn't work without their inclusion.
 Stories can take place during a war, characters might not survive, animals evolve and go extinct, and certainly not everything in life has a positive outcome.

+Unsure where to start?
+Check my page [Where do I start?](/en/where-do-i-start).

 ## The beta phase (2022-2024)

 This project is big and experimental, which is why I decided to give myself a year to figure things out before going "official".
 A test phase, or a beta phase.